When you first learn how to make vegan mayonnaise, you might be surprised to find that it isn’t as difficult as you’d thought.

 Is Homemade Vegan Mayonnaise Healthy?

-Shop bought mayonnaise can be full of additives so homemade mayonnaise is naturally much healthier option.
+Shop bought mayonnaise can be full of additives so homemade mayonnaise is naturally much healthier option that commercially produced ones.

-In essence mayonnaise is high in oil (which would arguably be actually be better off eaten in its original form, as raw oil).
+In essence mayonnaise is high in oil.
 So while homemade vegan mayonnaise is the best way to eat mayonnaise, it’s very high in calories and low in nutritional value, so it isn’t something to eat every day.

 Eat in moderation and enjoy!